aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/delete/_index.md

 ﻿---
-title: "Delete a `HeaderFooter` object from a Word document"
+title: "Delete a `HeaderFooter` object from a Word document online"
-second_title: " online"
 articleTitle: "Delete a `HeaderFooter` object"
 linktitle: "Delete a `HeaderFooter` object"
 type: docs